skycoin/User-Manuals/Checking the Genuineness of your Skywallet.md

 ## Checking your Skywallet Package for Tampering

-Once you receive the Skywallet shipment, please check for any physical tampering or damage of any sorts to the package.
+Once you receive the Skywallet shipment, please check for any physical tampering or damage to the package of any sort.

 Tampering or damage can be anything from a small tear on the package to a package that is torn open.